wekeo/working-with-python/README.md

 # working-with-python

 This repository contains all tools and notebooks related to helping users to work with python.
-Likely to be deployed in EVERY repo, so **must** remain small as it will be deployed more than once.

 ## License